Gongzi-Zhang/ROOTdraw/README.md

 - **guicolor**
     followed by the string of a color like (white, red, blue) allows you to set the border color of the gui

+## Command line draw option

+ - **tree**
+    specify which tree to use, if not specified, the program will search all the trees for the varaible, and use the first matching tree.
+ - **title**
+    must be followed by a string, if you want to include space in your title, they must be quoted.
+    Only one title per command line, no matter how many plots will be drew.
+ - **type**
+    draw options for histogram
+ - **grid**
+    add grid to plot or not, same as title, only needed to be specified once.